SARUS-UDES/darknet_ros/README.md

 ## Basic Usage

 In order to get YOLO ROS: Real-Time Object Detection for ROS to run with your robot, you will need to adapt a few parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change from the `darkned_ros` package.
 These are specifically the parameter files in `config` and the launch file from the `launch` folder.

-### Minimal setup

-To test this node with Tiny YOLOv2, set the topic which your camera images are being published to in `darknet_ros/config/ros.yaml` and run `roslaunch darknet_ros darknet_ros.launch`.
-You can view the detection image with rviz or with `rosrun image_view image_view image:=/darknet_ros/detection_image`, or by setting `others/enable_opencv` to true in `darknet_ros/config/ros.yaml`.

 ## Nodes